-Michael Dahlenburg is a cellist and conductor born and based in Melbourne, Australia.
-He studied cello with Howard Penny at the Australian National Academy of Music and Molly Kadarauch at the University of Melbourne.
+Michael Dahlenburg is a sought after conductor, cellist, and teacher based in Melbourne, Australia.
+He studied cello with Howard Penny at the Australian National Academy of Music and Molly Kadarauch at the University of Melbourne–Conservatorium of Music.

 Michael plays a 1780 J Charles donated by Dame Elisabeth Murdoch, the Tallis Foundation, Hamer Family Fund, and other private donors.
 He would also like to thank Merv Dickey for commissioning his 2015 Ersen Aycan cello.